April 12, 2011

 The Coffee Vs. Tea Infographic Lays Out Each Drink’s Benefits Side-By-Side

+Caffeine has some interesting effects on your brain, but that doesn't mean it doesn't have some health benefits, too.
+Here's how our two favorite caffeinated beverages affect your health.
 If you've ever wondered what the benefits (and risks) are with coffee and tea, this infographic lays it out in an easily consumable format.
 They list off health studies about each, fun health facts, and even the caffeine levels in different types of each beverage.
 If you're a big fan of warm beverages, it's definitely worth checking out.
-(Click the image for a larger view.)
+(Click the image for a larger vie...

 April 10, 2011